ecvsgl/JavaIntroRepo/README.md

 # JavaIntroRepo_Private

-My Java works for my "Intro to Java Programming" course.
+My works in Java for my "Intro to Java Programming" course.